HOW DO SOLAR PANELS WORK AND GENERATE ELECTRICITY?

 An investment in solar panels can wipe out your monthly energy bill and give your home long-term, sustainable power.
 As if that’s not reason enough to switch, there are still many other financial incentives for making the transition to solar power in South Carolina, including:

 These various incentives and credits make home solar panel installation readily accessible to homeowners with an adequate roof and sky access.
-On top of the incentives made available to the public and the monthly savings on utility costs, the U.S. Department of Energy found that an average-sized residential solar system can add $15,000 to a home’s value.
+On top of the incentives made available to the public and the monthly savings on utility costs, the U.S. Department of Energy found that an average-sized solar system can add $15,000 to a home’s value.
 This is the equivalent of about $4 of additional home value for every additional watt of solar power.

 Work With A Trusted Solar Power Company

-You can take advantage of clean, renewable energy and solar financial incentives by consulting with Alder Energy Systems on a residential solar panel installation.
+You can take advantage of clean, renewable energy and solar financial incentives by consulting with Alder Energy Systems on a solar panel installation.
 We’ll examine your home, help you navigate incentives and develop an optimized plan for your home solar power needs.

 495 Jessen Lane